astsu777/bootstrap/README.md

 # BUGS

-* Probably need to improve support for printing and other services
+* Probably need to improve support for printing and other services should suffice)
-* Implement a 'do not disturb' mode for notifications (probably not to be done here as I reckon killing the notify daemon should suffice)
 * Needs to be validated against Ubuntu and Fedora, as it seems to not work properly